 To mitigate these challenges, ERGs need support and buy-in from leaders.
 Without it, gaining a budget for activities or events becomes more difficult.
 Likewise, without engaging events, engagement in the ERG can plummet leading to stagnation.
 For this reason, having executive sponsors “ensure[s] ERGs undertake a broader, more impactful vision for contributions and ensure[s] the ERG has the organizational capital to make that vision a reality.
 They are some of the most critical and yet under-utilized diversity allies we have in today’s large organizations.”

 When ERGs are aligned to company goals, it is a win-win for everyone.
 Groups can help foster a welcoming community for those from different backgrounds and demographics.
 Companies may also seek the advice of ERGs when it comes to working with diverse suppliers or customers.
 ERGs are also valuable partners when it comes to recruitment and employee development.

-To get the most out of an ERG, develop guidelines and structure to facilitate meetings, managing resources such as budgets, and set boundaries for members.
-It should include developing some roles within each group, such as leader and treasurer, etc.
+To get the most out of an ERG, develop guidelines and structure to facilitate meetings, manage resources such as budgets, and set boundaries for members.
+It should include developing some roles within each group, such as leader and treasurer.

 We’ve outlined the best practices for building an employee resource group so you don’t miss any crucial steps.
 If you’re ready to take your ERG to the next level, consider starting an internal mentoring program that connects leaders with ERG members.
 You can use mentor matching software like Together’s to make the pairing process seamless.
 The platform will also send each pairing meeting agendas so their conversations are focused on topics that promote their growth.

 Overall, ERGs are about employee connection.
 Creating a support community for employees to meet others like them will undoubtedly positively impact a workforce's engagement and feelings of belonging.